ssciwr/hammingdist/README.md

 ```
 import hammingdist

-# This accepts exactly the same two arguments as the stand-alone
-# executable: A fasta file and the maximum number of sequences to consider
+# To import all sequences from a fasta file
+data = hammingdist.from_fasta("example.fasta")

+# To import only the first 100 sequences from a fasta file
+data = hammingdist.from_fasta("example.fasta", n=100)

+# To import all sequences and remove any duplicates
-data = hammingdist.from_fasta("example.fasta", 100)
+data = hammingdist.from_fasta("example.fasta", remove_duplicates=True)

 # The distance data can be accessed point-wise, though looping over all distances might be quite inefficient
 print(data[14,42])